 18 Packing and shipping

 The final step is packing the hand-finished Pandora jewellery and shipping it around the world, ready for women to wear, style and cherish.

 Home of the craft

 With a good infrastructure and easy access to raw materials and suppliers, Thailand is the ideal place for creating our jewellery.
-At Pandora, we are proud that our crafting facilities in Thailand provide safe, healthy, developing and engaging working conditions for more than 11,000 craftspeople at our two modern crafting facilities in Thailand.
+We are proud to provide safe and healthy working conditions for more than 11,000 craftspeople at our two modern crafting facilities in Thailand.